 Cholesterol is a waxy substance in your body.
-Everyone's body makes cholesterol.
-Cholesterol also comes from the foods you eat.
+Your body makes cholesterol, but it also comes from the foods you eat.

 Cholesterol and plaque buildup

-When there is too much cholesterol in the blood it can:
+High levels of cholesterol in the blood can:

 - Build up in your arteries